marp/watcheds/README.md

-# SymfonyTemplate
+# Watcheds

-This project helps making new websites based on symfony 4.
+This website make you able to mark watched episodes of tv series.

 ## Getting Started